 Accused Manchester killer, 14, likely facing only probation because of his age

-On Friday, Manchester police arrested a 14-year-old boy and charged him with felony murder, first-degree sexual assault, first-degree strangulation, and risk of injury to a minor.
+On Friday, Manchester police arrested Tristen Martin, 14, and charged him with felony murder, first-degree sexual assault, first-degree strangulation, and risk of injury to a minor.

 The charges stem from June, when police said they were called to 40 Olcott St., an apartment building, at 8:40 a.m. where they found Wright dead.
 Police said Wright had been reported missing the night before, and was found in a common area of the apartment complex.

-If the accused killer were older, the crimes he is charged with would automatically cause his case to be transferred to superior court.
-However, state statues prohibit the transfer of cases for juveniles who commit crimes under the age of 15.
+If the accused killer were older, the case would be automatically transferred to superior court based on the charges.
+However, state laws prohibit the transfer to adult court of cases for juveniles under age 15.

 As a result, the teen will be tried as a juvenile.
-The typical maximum sentence is 2 1/2 years of probation supervision.
+The maximum sentence is 2 1/2 years of probation supervision, under the law.

 Along with that sentence a judge could apply certain conditions, such as living location, schooling, drug and alcohol testing and treatment, community service, and counseling.

-There is a way that the teen could receive a greater amount of probation, if his case was designated a serious sexual offender prosecution.
+The teen could receive a greater amount of probation, if his case were designated a serious sexual offender prosecution.

 Prosecutors can ask judges for such a designation in cases where juveniles are charged with crimes of a sexual nature and the case isn't transferred to superior court.